Martyrs' Day (Panama): Flag Pole Incident

 The flag in question had historical significance.
 In 1947, students from the Instituto Nacional had carried it in demonstrations opposing the Filos-Hines Treaty and demanding the withdrawal of U.S. military bases.
 Independent investigators of the events of January 9, 1964 later noted that the flag was made of flimsy silk.

 There are conflicting claims about how the flag was torn.
 Canal Zone Police Captain Gaddis Wall, who was in charge of the police at the scene, denies any American culpability.
 He claims that the Panamanian students stumbled and accidentally tore their own flag.
 David M. White, an apprentice telephone technician with the Panama Canal Company, stated that "the police gripped the students, who were four or five abreast, under the shoulders in the armpits and edged them forward.
 One of the students fell or tripped and I believe when he went down the old flag was torn."
 None of these accounts have been definitively proven.

 One of the Panamanian flag bearers, Eligio Carranza, said that "they started shoving us and trying to wrest the flag from us, all the while insulting us.
 A policeman wielded his club which ripped our flag.
-The captain tried to take us where the others Panamanian students were.
+The captain tried to take us where the other Panamanian students were.
 On the way through, the mob pulled and tore our flag."

 To this day, the issue remains highly contentious, with both sides saying the other instigated the conflict.

 Violence breaks out

 As word of the flag desecration incident spread, angry Panamanian crowds formed along and across the border between Panama City and the Canal Zone.
 At several points demonstrators stormed into the zone, planting Panamanian flags.
 Canal Zone police tear gassed them.
 Rocks were thrown, causing injuries to several of the police officers.
 The police responded by opening fire.

 Canal Zone authorities asked the Panama National Guard (Panama's Armed Forces) to suppress the disturbances, but they did not intervene.
-Meanwhile, demonstrators began to tear down the "Fence of Shame" located in the Canal Zone, a safety feature alongside a busy highway.
+Meanwhile, demonstrators began to tear down the "Fence of Shame" located in the Canal Zone, a variety of barriers built by the United States to control movement for various enforcement purposes.
 Panamanians were tear gassed, and then several were shot.
 One of the most famous photographs of what Panamanians know as Martyrs' Day shows two demonstrators, one bearing a Panamanian flag, climbing over Fence of Shame at Ancon.
 The opinion of most Panamanians, and most Latin Americans generally, about the fence in question was expressed a few days later by Colombia's ambassador to the Organization of American States: "In Panama there exists today another Berlin Wall."

 The Panamanian crowds grew as nightfall came, and by 8 p.m. the Canal Zone Police was overwhelmed.
 Some 80 to 85 police officers faced a hostile crowd of at least 5,000, and estimated by some sources to be 30,000 or more, all along and across the border between Panama City and the Canal Zone.
 When the lieutenant governor came to survey the scene, the protestors stoned his car.